stiliyangoshev97/signalfriend/PROJECT.md

 ---

+### 📟 Frontend, Wagmi, Viem, Rainbow (logic)

+- Approve unlimited amount for spending USDT for the contract so we have no issues or maybe not do it and just make accurate calculation, think of it..

+---

 ### 💾 Data & Backend Logic (Express/MongoDB)

 - **Hybrid Security:** Sensitive signal content and high-volume data (profiles, reviews) are stored **off-chain in MongoDB**.